Engee documentation

 Description

 The block takes a single signal (scalar, vector, or matrix) as input and generates an output vector containing the data for each incremental delay.
-Specify the order of the delayed signals in the output vector using the Order output vector starting with parameter as follows:
+Specify the order of the delayed signals in the output vector using the parameters Order output vector starting with as follows:

 • Oldest - orders the output vector starting with the oldest version and ending with the newest.